 Exception to the Right of Partition – Community Property

 One limitation to this absolute right of partition is that it does not apply to property a married couple owns as joint tenants, known as community property.
 Division of community property must be addressed in family court, not by way of a partition action.
-Spouses looking for information about how to sell jointly owned property in a divorce should refer to this article about the sale of property in a divorce, written by a California divorce attorney.
+A California divorce attorney can assist you in selling jointly owned property in a divorce.
 Indeed, the law is that “an action between spouses or putative spouses for partition of their community or quasi-community property or their quasi-marital interest in property may not be commenced or maintained under” the partition statutes.California Code of Civil Procedure Section 872.210(b)